codsec/EFT-texture-esp/README.md

 # Features:
 - item esp(esp item only shows items over 150K)
-- player esp(texture player, purple means he’s out of helmet or armor vest)
+- player esp(texture player, purple means he’s out of helmet/armor and green is boss)
 - no visor or grass(only included in the release as the file size is heavy)

 # How to use?